Expert Astronomer Led Escorted Tour – Dark Skies and Northern Lights

 - Transfers: return grouped airport transfers based on set flight times

-- Accommodation: 3 nights in a standard double room at Wilderness Hotel Juutua and 2 nights in an Aurora Cabin at Wilderness Hotel Muotka.
+- Accommodation: 3 nights in a standard double room at Wilderness Hotel Juutua and 2 nights in a double/twin Aurora Cabin at Wilderness Hotel Muotka.
 Upgrade options are available for a supplement and subject to availability

-- Meals: 5 Breakfasts, 4 Lunches, 5 Dinners (2 Dinners will be a 3 and 5-course tasting menu).
+- Meals: 5 Breakfasts, 4 Lunches, 5 Dinners (1 dinner will be a 3-course tasting menu).
 Drink allowance for dinners

 - Astro presentation